Make better use of data

-To meet point 10 of the Technology Code of Practice your plans must show you’ve considered the data lifecycle.
+To meet point 10 of the Technology Code of Practice (TCoP) your plans must show you’ve considered:

-If you’re going through the spend control process you must explain how you’re meeting point 10.
-If you cannot meet this point you must tell the spend control team your reasons.
+If you’re going through the spend control process you must explain how you’re trying to meet point 10.

-How improving data use will help your programme
+How making better use of data use will help your programme

-- save time and money, by reusing open data that is already available
+- saving time and money, by reusing open data that is already available

-- give your users a more consistent experience when using government services online, which builds trust
+- a more consistent experience for citizens when they use government services online, which builds trust

 Follow the required data regulations